dfirebaugh/spritely/README.md

 $ sudo apt-get install libsdl2-ttf-dev
 ```

-## TODO
-- ~~Draw to canvas~~
-- ~~Add color picker~~
-- ~~Add sprite selector~~
-- ~~Use the sprite picker to load what's currently on the canvas~~
-- output the spritesheet to a file containing a string of hex chars
-- add tools to help make drawing easier
-    - ~~copy/paste a sprite from the sprite sheet into the canvas~~
-    - undo/redo
-    - color fill
-    - add a cursor that indicates what sprite is selected
-    - add a cursor that indicates which color is selected
-- add message that indicates that something has been copied/pasted/undo/redo/...
-- give an option to configure the color pallete

 ## Webassembly build

 runing `make web` will build spritely using emscripten.
 So in order to run it, you need to download it using instruction from : https://emscripten.org/docs/getting_started/downloads.html